Deviled Eggs Auntie Rose’s Recipe

 How do I prevent the egg whites from tearing?

 My auntie prefers using slightly older eggs to prevent the egg whites from tearing.
 It apparently also helps them peel more easily too.
-Also, peeling the eggs under running water can assist in loosening the shell, making it easier to remove without damaging the whites.
+Also, peel your eggs under running water to loosen the shell, and take your time.

 Filed Under: Appetizers, Easter, Side Dishes, Southern Classics, Stovetop